-Candidates who are preparing for the NDA exam in 2020 and 2021 can check the detailed syllabus of NDA exam including marking scheme, topics, weightage etc. The subjects of the NDA written examination, the time allowed and the maximum marks allotted to each subject will be as follows
+Candidates who are preparing for the NDA 2 2022 Exam can check the detailed syllabus of the NDA exam including marking scheme, topics, weightage etc. The subjects of the NDA written examination, the time allowed and the maximum marks allotted to each subject will be as follows

 THE PAPERS IN ALL THE SUBJECTS WILL CONSIST OF OBJECTIVE TYPE QUESTIONS ONLY.
 THE QUESTION PAPERS (TEST BOOKLETS) OF MATHEMATICS AND PART “B” OF GENERAL ABILITY TEST WILL BE SET BILINGUALLY IN HINDI AS WELL AS ENGLISH.

 - In the question papers, wherever necessary, questions involving the metric system of Weights and Measures only will be set.

 - Candidates must write the papers in their own hand.
 In no circumstances will they be allowed the help of a scribe to write answers for them.

 - The Commission have discretion to fix qualifying marks in any or all the subjects at the examination.

 - The candidates are not permitted to use calculator or Mathematical or logarithmic table for answering objective type papers (Test Booklets).
 They should not therefore, bring the same inside the Examination Hall.

 How to prepare for the NDA Exam?